 The petition must be referred to the Minister or Ministers who have responsibility for the issues concerned and the Minister(s) must then present a report to the States on the petition within 8 weeks.
 Once the report is presented to the States a debate can take place and the States can vote on whether or not to support the proposed action sought in the petition.

-Download an example of a petition (size 26kb)
+Download an example petition